subnauticalaser/EngelskTentamen/README.md

 ### **1) There was a distinct waddle to her.
 Almost cute, if it wasn't for her face, which was like creased-up cardboard and annoyed, as if she was merely tolerating all of it**

+### **2) Tall- tells something about how Height something is.
+Small- tells something about how Small something is.